swayf/grako/README.rst

 The methods in the base parser class return the same AST_ received as parameter, but derived classes can override the methods to have them return anything (for example, a `Semantic Graph`_).
 The base class can be used as a template for the final parser.

-By default, and AST_ is either a list (for *closures*), or dict-derived object that contains one item for every named element in the grammar rule.
-Items can be accessed through the standard dict syntax, ``ast['key']``, or as attributes, ``ast.key``.

-AST_ entries are single values if only one item was associated with a name, or lists if more than one item was matched.
-There's a provision in the grammar syntax (see below) to force an AST_ entry to be a list even if only one element was matched.
-The value for named elements that were not found during the parse (perhaps because they are optional) is ``None``.

 .. _`Semantic Graph`: http://en.wikipedia.org/wiki/Abstract_semantic_graph